 The only plants that are probably impractical for a system like this are those that have a lot of nutrient requirements.

-Additionally, large crops, such as trees and shrubs, are probably not going to work well in a system like this because of their size.
+Additionally, large crops, such as trees and shrubs, are not ideal in an aeroponics system because of their size.

 Is Aeroponics Better Than Hydroponics?

 When you consider aeroponics vs hydroponics, in a way, you can say that aeroponics is similar to how hydroponic systems work.
 Both can be set up for vertical farming.